 Tacoma Aroma Flavor is grateful to its many partners who’ve offered support, advice, and encouragement.
 We couldn’t do this without you!

 Ric Matthies Design: If you’re a fan of Wayzgoose Steamroller Prints, or have a red deck of Tacoma Playing Cards, you’re already familiar with Ric’s artwork.
-From logo design to brand identity, Ric is an amazing collaborator to have on your team.
 We’re so in love with the Tacoma “Spoonscape” he designed for us, we’re tempted to have it tattooed!

 Chefs & Mixologists